Deploy Wispr Flow via MDM

 Clicking to grant permissions opens the wrong System Settings pane on macOS 26 (Tahoe)

 On macOS 26 (Tahoe), clicking to grant Accessibility, Microphone, or Screen Capture permissions during onboarding could open the wrong System Settings pane or nothing at all.
-This was fixed in a subsequent release.
+Fixed in current versions.
+Update Wispr Flow to the latest version to resolve.

 FAQs